public desires/private pleasures(a novel)

 She kisses her lover's ear.
 She wonders if she will turn crimson from kissing a redhead.

 The sand is hot.
 Scorching.
 Two women fuck.
 They sleep in a cave.
 Fucking she says is all in the head.
 The erotic is the idea of fucking.
 She is always fucking in her head.
-She snaps the elastic on her black lace suspenders.

 She stares at her croissant.
 She hesitates to eat it.
 If she begins she will finish.
 It will be gone.
 She will still be hungry.
 Butter sticks to her chin.
 She licks it.
 She finishes her coffee & cigarette.
 She gazes out at the street.